 - Mustaches can hold 20% of its weight in liquid, which can potentially protect you from spillage.
 Make sure you clean up that ‘stache well afterward though!

-Movember rules are fairly straightforward: Start off beside a fully clean-shaven face on 1 November and grow out only your mustache for the whole month.
+The rules of Movember are simple: Start off beside a fully clean-shaven face on 1 November and grow out only your mustache for the whole month.
 Get creative with how you want to style and groom it.
 You’re going to have this look for the entire month so switch it up and rock it your own way!

 If you want to show your full support, you can register on their site as a Mo Bro and pledge to raise funds for the cause by getting your friends, family and community involved.
 You can also get involved in the movement by running/walking 60 miles or hosting a Mo-ment to raise funds.
 Businesses and industries are welcome to get in on the action too.